rodjek/puppet-lint/developer/tutorial/index.md

 ### Write the logic

-The first thing we need to do is define a `fix` method in `lib/puppet-lint/plugins/check_trailing_newlines.rb` which will be passed the problem hash generated by `notify` in your `check` method.
+The first thing you need to do is define a `fix` method in `lib/puppet-lint/plugins/check_trailing_newlines.rb` which will be passed the problem hash generated by `notify` in your `check` method.